If you work with the RaspberryPi you will sooner or later encounter the problem of how to transfer files to the RasPi or copy them from the RasPi.

 Install the required programs or packages

-To be able to share a folder, you need of course a corresponding program called Linux package.
+So that you can share a folder you need of course a corresponding program which is also called package under Linux.
 The required package is called "Samba".
-You can install this "samba" with the following command:
+You can install this "Samba" with the following command:

 sudo apt-get install samba

-In order for you to be able to share access to a folder, you must first create a corresponding folder in your home directory.
+In order to share access to a folder, you must first create a folder in your home directory.

 Customize the Samba configuration file

-Now we have to tell "Samba" where the folder to be shared is and under what conditions we would like to release it.
+Now we have to tell "Samba" where the folder to share is located and under what conditions we would like to share it.
 This can all be set in the Samba configuration file.
 This is called smb.conf.
-To edit them you need to execute the following command:
+To edit it you have to execute the following command:

 sudo nano /etc/samba/smb.conf